 Sharpshooters on the 18th Corps Front: "On some portions of the lines picket firing was soon discontinued.
 Genl.
 Warren considered it unnecessary to the safty [sic] of the 5th Corps front, and put a stop to it.
 The enemy did likewise.
 But where the practice was in vogue it was very dangerous to be exposed.
 A common plan of protection was that shown in the sketch, by a wooden tube widening outwards like a miniature embrasure buried in the crest of the rifle pit and protected by sandbags."
 [Waud's comments on a separate sheet.]

-Photographs of Hare House Hill by Timothy O'Sullivan and William Pywell
+Photographs of Hare House Hill by Timothy O'Sullivan with William Pywell

 LC00527 detail.
 "Petersburg, Virginia.
 Bomb-proof in front of Petersburg," left half of stereo view by O'Sullivan and Pywell (unattributed) of Hare House Hill taken in April 1865.
 Stedman is in the grove of hardwood trees.
 The house stood to the right of the fort but had largely disappeared by this point.
 The "Y" snag at the far left is visible in several other photos.
 This is basically the ground over which Federal troops counterattacked on March 25 to seal off and eliminate the Confederate penetration.
 If there is doubt of the O'Sullivan connection, William Pywell is posed in the doorway to the bombproof.
 This is one of a series of stereographs taken from Fort Haskell, the bombproofs behind Haskell, and from Gracie's Salient.
 Considered together, these photographs show much of the Fort Stedman March 25th battlefield.